-Human Resources can mean different things for different companies.
+Human Resource Management can mean different things for different companies.
 Large companies need a complete HRIS and Workforce Management System, whereas smaller companies may need a slimmed down solution.
 Payroll Services understands these differences and offers a wide range of Human Resources Solutions to choose from.

 HR Is Meant to Protect the Company

-A good HR setup is designed to first and foremost protect the Company.
+A good Human Resource Management setup is designed to first and foremost protect the Company.
 Putting procedures and policies in place that deal with Sexual Harassment, Customer Interaction, Social Media, Conflict Resolution and more will help prevent lawsuits and problems.
-HR additionally needs to be designed to foster a workplace environment that is best suited for your Company.
+Human Resource Management additionally needs to be designed to foster a workplace environment that is best suited for your Company.
 Retaining and attracting staff is paramount when designing how your HR policies will work.
-HR Management should strategically build these in conjunction with Employee Benefits.
+Human Resource Management should strategically build these in conjunction with Employee Benefits.

 “Good HR protects the Company first.”

 According to a recent study surveying companies with 200 or more employees, HR has become so prominent, 70% of companies have a HR position on their Board of Directors.
-Simply said HR is a prominent feature in all growing companies.
+Simply said Human Resource Management is a prominent feature in all growing companies.
 Why is it then, that the majority of small businesses ignore HR?

 “12% of all Small Businesses face Employee Lawsuits not including Wage and Hour Violations”